 Beginners on the guitar especially find using a pick helps them distinguish the notes they play.
 If you are not into fingerpicking - or 'fingerstyle' guitar - then a pick will be necessary.
 Either way works - and the best guitar players can do both.

 A pick is a triangular piece of plastic used to pluck individual notes or to strum the strings of the guitar to make a chord (with a tuned guitar).

 A pick is cheap and any music store or website will have dozens of kinds.

 To hold your pick, pinch it between your thumb and the side of your index finger as you make a loose fist, and be sure to hold it perpendicular to the strings, leaving about half a centimeter with which to strum.

-To play the guitar with one hand, you can start with the back and forth technique, which does not require you to hold the neck.
+To play the guitar with one hand, you can start with the back and forth technique - otherwise known as alternate picking - which does not require you to hold the neck.